 The more I thought about it though, the more angry I became; the more I realised that this, in my opinion, is exactly what is wrong with society now.
 I am sure that many, many people will disagree with me.
 So what.

-School children are being allowed to think that they are all owed places at university and that simply by attending school, they will and should qualify to get into university, and there must be places available for everyone who wants to go.
+The situation in South Africa now is that school children are being allowed to think that they are all owed places at university and that simply by attending school, they will and should qualify to get into university.
+And there must be places available for everyone who wants to go.
 Where is the competition?
 Is it right that they should lower the standard, lower the bar so that everyone gets the opportunity?
 No!
 Only the hardest working should be rewarded with places at university.
 It shouldn’t even be about money!
 Money should not be allowed to dictate who goes to university and who doesn’t, but that’s a rant for another time.
 I won’t go there now.

 This is exactly why school leavers and graduates believe that they are owed jobs when they leave school.
 They went to school right?
 So now where is their job?